tpsa-clg/cothrom/README.md

     - parallelise `MCMC_SA.cpp` over parameter sets instead of calculations within MCMC updates?
     - plot some Pareto fronts/phase diagrams in `plot.py` from multiple sets of results of the C++ code
 - extend `plot.py` code
-    - plot autocorrelation times
+    - plot acceptance rates
     - plot specific heat capacities
         - this needs proper errorbar considerations, probably by thinning data in the C++ code until it's independent and then calculating standard error of the variance (needs a lot of samples for high autocorrelation)
 - contiguity term extremely inefficient (breadth-first search instead of potential matrix multiplication?)
+    - some comments on GitHub ([#6](https://github.com/campioru/Electoral_Redistricting/issues/6)) about ensuring contiguity at all stages
-- no testing of alternative compactness terms e.g. something with area and perimeter, convex hull, etc. rather than number of neighbours
+- no testing of alternative compactness terms e.g. something with area and perimeter, convex hull, etc. rather than number of neighbours ([#5](https://github.com/campioru/Electoral_Redistricting/issues/5))
 - crazy idea: consider combining contiguity and compactness into one shape term (since they are quite strongly correlated anyway, i.e. reducing one generally reduces the other)
     - could be sort of piecewise i.e. H_C + max(H_D) when not contiguous, H_D when contiguous
     - would still need to check contiguity at each step but could skip a lot of compactness calculations in high-temperature phase
     - still need to give this some thought as this could result in poor compactness performance, since the algorithm would only start caring about compactness past the critical point
     - could always go back to the original idea of only suggesting changes that don't split constituencies, but would be pretty difficult to properly implement
-- no county border term
-    - could be tricky when considering maps without county border violations e.g. EU, LEA, Dublin, Cork
-    - could check if no. of sites = no. of counties, or if all sites in same county
-    - or could do something similar to population with a subclass for no county border term
-    - or just set the coupling constant to be 0 and have some redundant calculations
 - no temporal continuity term
+- remove redundant Hamiltonian calculations for certain maps
+    - don't consider county boundaries for areas within counties or EU redistricting
+    - could check if coupling constant is zero or if all EDs in same county/different counties
+    - above could also apply to other Hamiltonians, particularly temporal continuity when implemented (we usually always care about compactness and contiguity)
 - test alternative parallelisation e.g. keep threads open and use single/master thread when needed rather than closing and re-launching threads
 - try useful small redistricting instead of proofs-of-concept e.g. Dublin constituencies, Cork constituencies, European MP constituencies, various council LEAs
     - note that these all conveniently have no county borders involved so can work on this without county border Hamiltonian